 Jesus, the Good Shepherd, is calling not just our priest, but every Christian to be merciful, to also be the Shepherd in this story, to leave our comfort zones, to go into uncomfortable, dangerous territory where we might not even have that much experience.
 Thankfully, our Shepherd teaches us, follows us throughout our ministry into the darkest, most fearful and dreadful places – the mountains, precipices, valleys, ditches, and caves – so that we can find those who have wandered and become lost, injured, and dejected.
 Only the Gospel teaches that going after the one, the “little one,” is the right and sensible thing to do, because the Gospel, the person of Jesus Christ, values all of his creation, each one of us, and desires that we all live in communion with him under the shadow of his holy and venerable Cross.

 How can we make this story our own, how can we own it?
 What can we learn from the story of Sts.
-Thaddeus and Santhookht who the Armenian Church remembers this time of year and how Armenia, a kingdom with its own established religion was lost and evangelized?
-Are we known as individuals, a parish community, or a global Church for cutting our losses, perfectly happy with the “cost of business,” as long as we have a balanced budget, a full Sunday School classroom, and at least ninety-nine parishioners?
-Or do we set the example and are recognized for how we seek out real losses, and are considerate and passionate about the salvation of others for the sake of the wholeness and wellness of the Church body?
+Thaddeus and Santhookht who the Armenian Church remembers this time of year and how Armenia, a kingdom with its own established religion was lost and evangelized to the Truth of Jesus Christ?
+Are we known as individuals, a parish community, or a global Church for operating with an earthly business model, for cutting our losses, perfectly happy with the “cost of business,” as long as we have a balanced budget, a full Sunday School classroom, and at least ninety-nine parishioners?
+Or are we first and foremost, as the Church, as the Body of Christ, citizens of the Kingdom of God who set the example and are recognized for how we seek out real losses, who are considerate and passionate about the salvation of others for the sake of the wholeness and wellness of the Church body?